ManuelDAlvarez/SubarrayWithGivenSum/README.md

 # SubarrayWithGivenSum
-Practicing python with common Exercise
+Practicing python with common Exercise.
+Please feel free to comment, provide improvements, and call out errors.

 This exercise is taken from https://practice.geeksforgeeks.org/problems/subarray-with-given-sum/0